lipanski/datadog-sidekiq/README.md

 A Rust app to track Sidekiq enqueued & processed jobs in DataDog.

+## Metrics

+Two metrics will be made available in DataDog:

+- `sidekiq.enqueued`: the amount of enqueued jobs at one point in time
+- `sidekiq.processed`: the amount of processed jobs between two polling intervals

+Consider using the `TAGS` environment variable to specify your data sources.

 ## Usage

 Grab the latest binary from the [release section](https://github.com/blacklane/datadog-sidekiq/releases) or build it from source.